 Line 17.
-Estimated tax payments, other prepayments, and refundable credits (from Schedule ES on page 3).
+Estimated tax payments, other prepayments, and refundable credits (from Schedule ES on page 5).

-- Fill in the total estimated tax payments made before filing your Oregon return.
-Include any payments made with Form OR-20-V on lines 1-4. - List name and FEIN of the payer only if different from the corporation filing this return.
+- Fill in the total estimated tax payments made before filing your Oregon return. - List name and FEIN of the payer only if different from the corporation filing this return.